ReedOlm/CS4843/README.md

-# CS4843 - A Repository Hosting My Assignments
+# CS4843 - A Repository Dedicated to Hosting My Assignments

 ## Table of Contents
 [Assignment 0](#Assignment0)</br>